mori5321/github-client/README.md

 # github-client (WIP)
-This project is work in place.
+This project is work in progress.
 Wait for a moment.